 You also need this timeout to take emotions out of the equation.
 Emotions and financial decisions don’t mix well.
 Excitement, guilt, nervousness, fear.
 It’s a fine line.
 You don’t want your exuberance to make you reckless, but at the same time, you don’t want fear to freeze you into not making any decisions.
 Both may be harmful, although in different ways.

 Unsolicited advice, can’t-lose investment opportunities, everyone has an opinion, family, friends, strangers.
-Everyone’s “gotta a guy” with a hot investment tip.
-Your best bet when possible is to tell no one, except a very few trusted individuals.
+Everyone’s “gotta guy” with a hot investment tip.
+Your best bet, when possible, is to tell no one except a few trusted individuals.
 It’s no one’s business.

 2. Draft your financial windfall team